 Depending on your arrangement with your worker, you can choose to have these leaves convertible to cash or transferable to the following year.

 5) Overtime pay for work done during holidays

 If you need your VA to work during Philippine holidays, you can offer them overtime pay to make the idea of working while everyone else is on vacation a little more pleasant.
 Rule of thumb is if you’re making them work on a regular/legal holiday, you need to pay them twice their hourly rate.
 If it’s on a special holiday or on their rest days, you pay 130%.

 6) Calamity leaves/loans

 The Philippines get hit by roughly 20 typhoons per year.

 It would be best to hire workers from areas that are not regularly hit by strong typhoons.
-But in the event that your worker is affected by a calamity, allowing them to take a leave, loan, or advance on their salary, goes a long way to securing their loyalty.
+But in the event that your worker is affected by a calamity, allowing them to take a leave, loan, or an advance on their salary, goes a long way to securing their loyalty.

 7) Internet allowance/subsidy

 High speed internet can take up a significant chunk of your Filipino VA’s salary, especially if they need to have more than one internet service provider.
 Offering to pay for or subsidize for high speed internet can greatly increase your worker’s productivity and encourage them to keep working for you.

 8) Other worker benefits